-It is the Niagara Catholic District School Board's policy to provide a safe environment for students who are susceptible to allergens, but it is not possible to reduce the risk to zero.
+It is the policy of the Niagara Catholic District School Board to provide a safe environment for students who are susceptible to allergens, but it is not possible to reduce the risk to zero.
 This is particularly the case with asthma triggers.